ARCHAEOLOGICAL INSTITUTE of AMERICA - Jacksonville Society

 Saturday, May 15, 2021 at 12 noon (via webinar)

 Dr. James P. Delgado, Senior Vice President of SEARCH, INC.

 Clotilda, the last ship to bring slaves into the United States

 Make a Donation to the Jacksonville Society

+JOIN TODAY, and connect with thousands of members who share your passion for archaeology.
 Participate in local events through an AIA Local Society.
 Receive exclusive member benefits and discounts.
 Members like you support excavation, preservation, outreach, education, advocacy, and the professional activities of the AIA.